 Dating is stressful cuh.
 After spending two years with the same guy, I totally forgot how annoying dating is.
 You’ve gotta go places to meet people, then talk to them to get to know them, then weed through all the nonsense to figure out who’s sane and who’s batshit crazy.
 It’s so tiring.
-I’m glad I have books.
-Lots and lots of books.
-And cable.
+I’m glad…… Continue reading I Am Not Your Damn Fetish

 I always get offended when people call me mixed.
 Nobody ever really understands why either.
 You can say my mother greatly influenced my thoughts on my racial identity.
 I’ve also put a lot of personal thought into exactly who I am throughout my 29 years here on this earth.
-It’s not really a cut and dry answer to why I identify the way I do.
-For one, “race” is a myth anyway.
-Still, as long as racism exists and I have to check a box, I have to decide who I want to be.
-Read the rest of this entry
+It’s not really a cut and…… Continue reading Don’t Call Me Mixed

 After reading the comments on a news story about people of color and their issues with the police, I was compelled to share a story and offer some insight about showing respect when dealing with cops.
-I typically don’t read the comments section on news sites to avoid being annoyed by trolls, but since I contributed to the story, I let curiosity get the best of me.
+I typically don’t read the comments section on news sites to avoid being annoyed by trolls, but since I…… Continue reading Show Some Respect

 Imagine a stranger walking up to you and commenting on the curviness of your hips.
 Or a coworker reaching out to touch your full lips.
 Or the lady behind you in the check out line asking how you got your butt to sit up like that.
-Or your white friend saying how “neat” your broad nose is.
-Well as ridiculous as that sounds, that’s exactly how ridiculous it is when people do the same with hair.
+Or your white friend saying how “neat” your broad nose…… Continue reading I Am Not My Hair, But B****!
+Don’t Touch It.